bluerobotics/ardusub-gitbook/introduction/hardware-options/additional-peripheral-devices/sonars.md

 # Sonars

-# Altimeters and Echosounders
+# Echosounders and Altimeters

-Another useful type of sonar is an echosounder, also known as an altimeter when installed on an ROV.
+A useful type of sonar is an echosounder, also known as an altimeter when installed on an ROV.
 An altimeter is a single-beam sonar which gets a range measurement from the bottom of the ROV to the seabed.
 This is useful in low visibility situations where the distance to the bottom is unknown.

-In addition to getting a distance reading, echosounders can provide the full echo response (echo strength versus time) which can be plotted like the display of a fishfinder sonar, which is useful for locating targets or obstructions beneath the ROV.
+In addition to getting a distance reading, echosounders can provide the full echo response (echo strength versus time) which can be plotted like the display of a fishfinder sonar.
+This is useful for locating targets or obstructions beneath the ROV.

+## Supported Echosounders/Altimeters

 # Scanning Imaging Sonars